JohnQian2004/eden_ecosystem_typescript/requirements/eden_sim_whitepaper.md

 Author: Bill Draper (CTO)
 Date: 2026
+Eden separates trust, execution, and intelligence into independent planes governed by ROOT CA, enabling a fair, monetized, and web3-free intelligence marketplace
 ---

 ## Abstract

 Eden is an **indexer‑first economic and intelligence system** where the traditional blockchain is no longer the parent, but the *child* of the indexer.
 Eden replaces gas fees, smart‑contract rigidity, and token‑centric governance with **LLM‑governed intelligence fees**, **federated indexers**, and a **ROOT Certificate Authority (ROOT CA)** that certifies trust, services, and replication.
+Eden introduces a **"Garden of Eden Main Street"** UI that eliminates LLM service type resolution through visual service type selection.

 Eden is designed to be:
 - Gas‑free